 Harrell is a tiny town located in the state of Arkansas.
 With a population of 207 people and just one neighborhood, Harrell is the 295th largest community in Arkansas.

-Harrell is a blue-collar town, with 64.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Harrell, you'll notice that it is more blue-collar than most other communities in America.
+64.21% of Harrell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Harrell is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Harrell who work in office and administrative support (15.79%), management occupations (12.63%), and healthcare suport services (6.32%).

 Being a small town, Harrell does not have a public transit system used by locals to get to and from work.